leetjoy/council/Council_Plan_21_Update.md

 Excluded

-- ~~Pioneer Email Notification MVP Frontend~~
+- Pioneer Email Notification MVP Frontend

-### **DWG UPDATED   [UPDATED**]
+### DWG UPDATED [UPDATED]

 Added

-- **Revise KR-1.1: Suggest new KR-1.1 that establish a monitoring system featuring list of DWG indicators.
-"Time To First Byte" and "Streaming Bandwidth" should be included in this list.**
+- Revise KR-1.1: Suggest new KR-1.1 that establish a monitoring system featuring list of DWG indicators.
+"Time To First Byte" and "Streaming Bandwidth" should be included in this list
-- **Decompose playback issue task.
-Suggest what subtasks that can be assigned to the BWG.**
+- Decompose playback issue task.
+Suggest what subtasks that can be assigned to the BWG.

 Unchanged